OnlineSI: Taming Large Language Model for Online 3D Understanding and Grounding: Introduction

 However, equipping Multimodal Large Language Models (MLLM) with this form of online spatial intelligence remains challenging.
 First, most existing methods face prohibitive computational scaling as input stream grows.
 The architectures that repeatedly process all past observations with full attention layers quickly exhaust the model context and computational budget due to spatial and contextual redundancy.
 Second, many models still fail in understanding spatial relationships and reasoning in space, a limitation that is further exacerbated by the scarcity of 3D-grounded training data.
 While recent works, e.g., Hu et al.~\cite{hu20253dllm}, have explored memory management for embodied planning, their solutions have two key limitations.
 As task execution proceeds, the memory bank infinitely grows, leading to computational and storage bottlenecks.
 Furthermore, their model perceives 3D space at a coarse-grained level, rendering them unsuitable for guiding fine-grained operations such as precise object manipulation.
 These difficulties motivate our core research question: \textit{Can multimodal large language models perceive and understand the 3D world in an online fashion?}

-In this paper, we propose \textbf{OnlineSI}, a framework designed to understand 3D scenes in an online fashion and make detections on the fly from streaming video.
+In this paper, we propose \textbf{OnlineSI}, a framework designed to understand 3D scenes in an online fashion and make detections from streaming video.
 Our key insight is to maintain a finite, explicit spatial memory, and leverage the multimodal model to reason over this compact memory representation for precise, object-level predictions.
-This design ensures a fixed upper bound for the computational budget of each inference step, effectively decoupling inference cost from the stream length.
+This design ensures a maximum memory space limit and effectively curbs the growth of the computation budget.
 At the same time, the explicit spatial memory structure also facilitates the model's grasp of fine-grained spatial concepts.
 Furthermore, we introduce a novel fusion technique that tightly integrates 3D point cloud data with semantic information, providing the MLLM with a rich, object-level understanding of the scene.

 Specifically, for each incoming frame, OnlineSI leverages off-the-shelf models to extract 3D and semantic information, integrating these observations into its global spatial memory.
 The MLLM then processes this updated memory to output a scene description, including detection results for objects observed.
 As the scene is progressively reconstructed, the model not only identifies new objects but also automatically refines previous detections that were made under partial observations, as illustrated in Fig.~\ref{fig:teaser}.